ncthanh0111/coldbrew/README.md

 ### Allure Reports

-The framework uses Allure for advanced reporting with detailed analytics and visualizations.
+Allure is a **flexible, lightweight multi-language test reporting tool** that provides detailed insights into test execution and helps teams understand what went wrong during test runs.

 #### Generate and view Allure report
 ```bash